2025 CMS 1500: Understanding Type of Service (TOS) Codes & Box 24 Billing Guide

-In every professional claim submission, the catergory of service on cms 1500 (also known as Type of Service or TOS) determines how payers interpret and reimburse services.
-As of 2025, new CPT Category III codes and HCPCS updates impact proper TOS reporting.
-Additionally, Medicare and commercial insurers maintain specific rules regarding emerging technology codes.
-This guide covers what matters most in 2025.
+In every professional claim submission, the Type of Service (TOS), often informally referred to as “category of service,” determines how payers interpret and reimburse services.
+Consistently using the official terminology, Type of Service (TOS) in medical billing, is crucial to avoid confusion.
+As of 2025, new CPT Category III codes and HCPCS updates significantly impact proper TOS reporting.
+This guide covers the essential updates and best practices for 2025, helping you understand what is TOS in medical billing to navigate Medicare and commercial insurer specific rules regarding emerging technology codes and prevent denials.

 Overview of 2025 Updates Affecting TOS